 Here are some other ways you can consume ashwagandha powder.

-Ashwagandha powder with ghee, sugar and honey is a delicious form of aphrodisiac used in erectile dysfunction.
+Ashwagandha powder with ghee, sugar and honey is a delicious form of aphrodisiac used to treat erectile dysfunction.

 Ashwagandha Sweet and Salty Cookies